dancarter888/MicrocontrollerHideAndSeek/README.md

 -------HIDE AND SEEK-------

 A Two-player game using the UCFK4 (UC Fun Kit) LED display, navswitch, and IR communications.
 Hide and seek.
-Find where the opponent hide and smash them.
+Both players take turns hiding or seeking.
+The seeker gets points based on how accurate they were at finding the hider.

 ------HOW TO COMPILE--------